-Eric Schmidt talks Google Maps for iOS, says the company hasn't "done anything yet"Alex Wagner - Deputy Managing Editor, News Desk
+Eric Schmidt talks Google Maps for iOS, says the company hasn't "done anything yet"Alex Wagner - Editorial Director of News and Content

 Last week, some reports claimed that Google is prepping a dedicated Maps application for iOS, which would give iOS 6 users access to a Google Maps app even though Apple introduced its own Maps app in its latest OS.
 Now Eric Schmidt has chimed in on the issue, with Reuters quoting him as saying that Google hasn't "done anything yet with Google Maps," adding that Apple would need to approve any app that it may submit.
 Schmidt, an executive chairman at Google, declined to comment on whether or not his company has submitted an app, says Bloomberg.
 However, Schmidt did mention that Google and Apple are communicating "at all kinds of levels."
 The exec also said that Google thinks that "it would it would have been better if they had kept" its Maps offering.